MicrosoftDocs/biztalk-docs/biztalk/technical-guides/post-configuration-database-optimizations2.md

     Verify the SQL Server Agent service is configured with a **Startup type** of **Automatic** unless the SQL Server Agent service is configured as a cluster resource on a Windows Server cluster.
 If the SQL Server Agent service is configured as a cluster resource, then you should configure the **Startup type** as **Manual** because the service will be managed by the Cluster service.

 ## Configure Purging and Archiving of Tracking Data
- Follow these steps to ensure that purging and archiving of tracking data is configured correctly:
+To make sure that you correctly set up purging and archiving tracking data, follow these steps:

-1. Ensure the SQL Agent job “DTA Purge and Archive” is properly configured, enabled, and successfully completing.
-For more information, see [How to Configure the DTA Purge and Archive Job](../core/how-to-configure-the-dta-purge-and-archive-job.md) in the BizTalk Server documentation.
+1. Make sure that the SQL Agent job named **DTA Purge and Archive** is properly configured, enabled, and successfully completing.

+   For more information, see [Configure the DTA Purge and Archive Job](/biztalk/core/how-to-configure-the-dta-purge-and-archive-job).

-2. Ensure the job is able to purge the tracking data as fast as the incoming tracking data is generated.
-For more information, see [Measuring Maximum Sustainable Tracking Throughput](../core/measuring-maximum-sustainable-tracking-throughput.md) in the BizTalk Server documentation.
+2. Make sure that the job can purge the tracking data as fast as the incoming tracking data is generated.

+   For more information, see [Measuring Maximum Sustainable Tracking Throughput](/biztalk/core/measuring-maximum-sustainable-tracking-throughput).

 3. Review the soft purge and hard purge parameters to ensure you are keeping data for the optimal length of time.

-For more information, see [Archiving and Purging the BizTalk Tracking Database](../core/archiving-and-purging-the-biztalk-tracking-database.md) in the BizTalk Server documentation.
+   For more information, see [Archive and Purge the BizTalk Tracking Database](/biztalk/core/archiving-and-purging-the-biztalk-tracking-database).

-4. If you only need to purge the old data and do not need to archive it first, change the SQL Agent job to call the stored procedure “dtasp_PurgeTrackingDatabase.”
-For more information, see [How to Purge Data from the BizTalk Tracking Database](../core/how-to-purge-data-from-the-biztalk-tracking-database.md) in the BizTalk Server documentation.
+4. If you only need to purge the old data and don't need to archive first, change the SQL Agent job to call the stored procedure named **dtasp_PurgeTrackingDatabase**.

+   For more information, see [Purge Data from the BizTalk Tracking Database](/biztalk/core/how-to-purge-data-from-the-biztalk-tracking-database).

 ## Monitor and reduce DTC log file disk I/O contention
  The Distributed Transaction Coordinator (DTC) log file can become a disk I/O bottleneck in transaction-intensive environments.
 This is especially true when using adapters that support transactions, such as SQL Server, MSMQ, or MQSeries, or in a multi-MessageBox environment.
 Transactional adapters use DTC transactions, and multi-MessageBox environments make extensive use of DTC transactions.
 To ensure the DTC log file does not become a disk I/O bottleneck, you should monitor the disk I/O usage for the disk where the DTC log file resides on the SQL Server database servers.
 If disk I/O usage for the disk where the DTC log file resides becomes excessive, consider moving the DTC log file to a faster disk.
 In an environment where SQL Server is clustered, this is not as much of a concern because the log file will already be on a shared drive, which will likely be a fast SAN drive with multiple spindles.
 You should nevertheless still monitor the disk I/O usage.
 This is because it can become a bottleneck in non-clustered environments or when the DTC log file is on a shared disk with other disk-intensive files.